-Domestic TravelThe Federal Government warns against unnecessary tourist travel within Germany.
-People traveling within the country should take into consideration that the rules can change depending on which federal state they are in.
+Domestic TravelThe contact restrictions and distance rules must be observed for all possible trips.
+People travelling within the country should take into consideration that the rules can change depending on which federal state they are in.
 It is advised to remain updated with the most current information at all times.
-Contact restrictions and distance rules must be observed.
-As of May 28, 2020 is possible again to travel by bus within the country with companies such as Flixbus and BlaBlaBus.
-We recommend to look at travel recommendations from each bus company as extraordinary security and hygiene measures apply.
-Cross-border connections remain suspended until further notice.
+As of May 28, 2020 is possible again to travel by coach within the country with coach companies such as Flixbus and BlaBlaBus.
+We recommend to look at travel recommendations from each coach company as extraordinary security and hygiene measures apply.

 For many years, tourists from all over the world have been coming to Berlin, the coolest city in Europe right now – and rightly so!
 The moving history still has an impact on the capital today.
 It doesn’t matter if you’re at the East Side Gallery, admiring the works of art on the remains of the Wall of Berlin, which used to split the nation into two parts, or whether you’re looking for politicians in the government district, attending one of the great exhibitions on the Museumsinsel or just party, Berlin is hot!